CISiPLab/cisip-FIRe/README.md

 Documentation: https://fast-image-retrieval.readthedocs.io/en/latest/

 ## Introduction
 Fast Image Retrieval is an open source image retrieval framework release by Center of Image and Signal Processing Lab (CISiP Lab), Universiti Malaya.
-This framework implements most of the major binary hashing methods, together with both popular backbone networks and public datasets.
+This framework implements most of the major binary hashing methods, together with different popular backbone networks and public datasets.

 ### Major features
 - **One for All**